 7. Die Hard:

 On the list of movies with leadership lessons, I had to include what I consider to be my favorite Christmas movie.
-Die Hard is the story of John McClain (played by a young Bruce Willis) and his attempt to visit his estranged with at Nakatomi Plaza.
+Die Hard is the story of John McClain (played by a young Bruce Willis) and his attempt to visit his estranged at Nakatomi Plaza.

 The big leadership lesson from Die Hard I always see is that you need to listen to those under you.
 Sgt Al Powell (Reginald VelJohnson or Carl Winslow, as I like to call him) tells his commanding officer what’s going on.
 The commanding officer brushes his concerns away and proceeds in a different direction.
 Had he listened to Powell, things would have gone much smoother.